JeffLong72/JeffLong72.github.io/README.md

 Introduction: A real-time turn-based multi-player RPG board game thats currently being developed using Javascript/jQuery ( future development will include PHP, Websockets and MySQL database for data storage ).

-To test the game in its current state ( the game engine movement feature ),
+To test the game in its current state ( the game engine movement feature only ),

 1) Click the "Turn" drop down list and select "Player 1".
 A highlighted area will appear on the board to show the valid locations the Player 1 icon is permitted to move too.
 Click on any cell within the hightlighted spaces then click the button "Move Player" to automatically move the player to your desired location.
  - Optional: Repeat above for Player 2